 - Temperature check for students and health questions asked to parents upon arrival daily

-- Face masks must be worn by children in the Honeybee, Bluebird and Rainbow class during the school day while inside the building
+- Face masks must be worn by all children during the school day while inside the building

 - Masks may be removed when outside

 - Frequent hand washing/hand sanitizer use

 - Must adhere to all guidelines of staff while in the downstairs level of the building working in the Preschool.

 - May come to Parish office (wearing a mask) to pick up child.
 The Parish office will call down to the Preschool office and we will bring child up to the parent.

 - If any person, staff or student becomes ill during the school day with any symptom of COVID-19, including, but not limited to coughing, runny nose, or fever over 100.4 they will need to leave as soon as possible.
 Children will be isolated in room B3 with the Director or Assistant Director until the parent or Emergency Contact can arrive at school to pick up child.
 The Health Department will be called to determine if the rest of the class or program needs to be sent home.